umee-network/mainnet-gentx/README.md

 performance and strategic considerations.
-If you do not have any tokens at genesis but you are highly involved in the Cosmos or Umee ecosystem, you are suggested to reach out to the team to be considered as a strategic validator and get delegation; the team will provide you 1 umee token to bootstrap your validator and further delegations after TGE.
+If you do not have any tokens at genesis but you are highly involved in the Cosmos or Umee ecosystem, you are suggested to reach out to the team to be considered as a strategic validator and get a delegation; the team will provide you 1 umee token to bootstrap your validator and further delegations after TGE.

 ### Can I use a different account for the orchestrator and the validator?